lelandg/TweetyPy/README.md

 - Import text from many formats (txt, md, csv, json, py; optional: pdf, docx, html).
 - Secure-ish credentials: prefers OS keyring; encrypted file fallback.
 - Auto-saved draft history; file open/save tracked in recent files.

+## Important Note About API Keys and Tokens
+I do not have a Twitter API key or tokens.
+So I have not tested that.
+If you find errors, please open an issue or PR.
+You can still use the app in simulate mode and copy/paste tweets manually without an API key.

 ## Quick Start (Beginners)